gabrielpadilh4/ssl-handshake-debugger/README.md

  $ java -jar ssl-handshake-debugger-1.0-SNAPSHOT.jar
 ********** SSL HANDSHAKE - DEBUGGER **********
 Options:
-  -u, --url      Url to be called for https ssl handshake debug log -f, --filename Redirects debug log output to a file -h, --help     Display help information
+  -u, --url      Url to be called for https ssl handshake debug log (it has to start with https://) -f, --filename Redirects debug log output to a file -h, --help     Display help information
 ```